Meyaal/Game/README.md

 * ## Colors

-I used css colors from W3Schools for the game.
+I used css colors from W3Schools and Coolors for the game.

 * Background-color for body: #f5f5dc;

-* Background-color for the footer and header: #fff00f;
+* Background-color for the footer and header: #F6AE2D;

 * Color for the headings: #ff0000;